-Since its launch on Digital Day 2018, the “1+ Million Genomes” initiative has grown into a real cooperation mechanism involving all 20 signatory Member States.
-These Member States meet on a regular basis in order to make sure that the aim of the declaration – having at least 1 million sequenced genomes available in the EU by 2022- is achieved.
+Since its launch on Digital Day 2018, the “1+ Million Genomes” initiative has grown into a real cooperation mechanism involving all 24 countries.
+These countries meet on a regular basis in order to make sure that the aim of the declaration - having at least 1 million sequenced genomes available in the EU by 2022 - is achieved.

 What will be the benefit for EU citizens?

 Genomics has the potential to revolutionise healthcare in many ways.
 It could lead to the development of more targeted personalised medicines, therapies and interventions.
 It could also enable better diagnostics, boost prevention and make more efficient use of scarce resources.
 From cancer, to rear diseases, brain related diseases or prevention – Genomics can greatly improve various health conditions of EU citizens.

 Equally important, Genomics has also the potential to improve the effectiveness, accessibility, sustainability and resilience of health systems in the European Union.

 The Signatory countries have various objectives.
 Among these, are: